Tips on Addressing Employee Attendance Issues in the Workplace

 Enforce the Workplace Attendance Policies Seriously

 After a couple of weeks, evaluate the employee’s attendance behavior.
-If there is no improvement, it is time to address the problem formally.
+If you use the best free time tracking app and you see that there is no improvement, it is time to address the problem formally.
 The steps you’ll take will depend on the regulations in your attendance policy and the structure of your company.
 However, here are the actions you can take:

 Step 1: Provide Counseling